 In EVE, players are free to create multiple accounts and there's no real way of discerning how many characters one might own.
 This tactic is famously used by spies, who implant alternate characters into rival alliances to gather intelligence or sow discord.

-Since Imperium News and other groups revealed their findings, Jackson Thrane seems to have voluntarily deleted his account and disbanded his corporation.
+Since Imperium News and other groups revealed their findings, Jackson Thrane quickly deleted his account and disbanded his corporation.
 While direct donations can't be recovered, the 15 billion ISK was returned by the non-affiliated player who had collected it and plans to build the Keepstar citadel were cancelled.
 I was also shown correspondence between a member of the Imperium and the owner of the profile picture used to create the fake Olivia persona.
 The real owner of the picture filed a report on Facebook which has led to the removal of the fake account.
 "Thank you for stopping this!"
 She wrote.
 "I don't understand how people can be so wrong and try to scam others.
 I appreciate you letting me know!"

 As a longtime player of EVE Online, stories of deception aren't just common, they're part of what makes EVE such an exciting game to play—but only when they remain confined to the virtual universe of New Eden.
-This story has struck a nerve in a community that already struggles with issues of and what happens when the line between fiction and reality is blurred.
+This story has struck a nerve in a community that already struggles with issues of doxxing and what happens when the line between fiction and reality is blurred.
 While you have to give someone credit for daring to imagine such an elaborate hoax, it's also not hard to question what kind of person would sink low enough to cry wolf about a such a serious issue.

-Still, despite the despicable attempts to apparently exploit serious issues like suicide for personal gain, communities like B4R are refusing to let the Olivia scandal get in the way of its mission to provide support and help when someone might need it most. to the exposed scam, White admitted he had, like many, been manipulated by Olivia's story, but urged the community not to let it color their response when dealing with those seeking help.
-"This Olivia might be fake, but there are other Olivia's out there and Broadcast4Reps is always out there too," he says.
+Still, despite the despicable attempts to apparently exploit serious issues like suicide for personal gain, communities like B4R are refusing to let the Olivia scandal get in the way of its mission to provide support and help when someone might need it most.
+In a video responding to the exposed scam, White admitted he had, like many, been manipulated by Olivia's story, but urged the community not to let it color their response when dealing with those seeking help.
+"This Olivia might be fake, but there are other Olivias out there and Broadcast4Reps is always out there too," he says.
 "It is better to have a coast guard that answers false calls for help than [to have] someone lost at sea and there's no help coming."